unilaiva/unilaiva-songbook/README.md

 These dependencies are included in the Docker image, and need be installed on the host system only if compiling without using the Docker image.

-  * Newish LaTeX 2e distribution (TeX Live 2022 is recommended) with some fairly standard packages and the binaries `lualatex` and `texlua`.
+  * Newish LaTeX 2e distribution (TeX Live 2023 is recommended) with some fairly standard packages and the binaries `lualatex` and `texlua`.
 If you use an older LaTeX distribution, you might have a problem with incorrect line breaking within songs, which can be corrected by deleting the rewrite of \SB@obeylines macro in the unilaiva-songbook-common.sty file.
-  * Lilypond installation version 2.24.1 (or probably any later one) with the binary `lilypond-book`
+  * Lilypond installation version 2.24.3 (or probably any later one) with the binary `lilypond-book`
   * Fonts 'Noto Sans' and 'Noto Serif', with medium and extrabold weights
   * Locale 'fi_FI.utf8'
   * `bash` (installed by default on most systems)
   * `git` (recommended for retrieving and updating the songbook source)
-  * *Optionally* `context` or `contextjit` for creating versions for printing A5 size on A4 paper
+  * *Optionally* `context` or `contextjit` for creating versions for printing A5 size on A4 paper; (Using this might require executing `mtxrun --generate` before running the compile script.)
   * *Optionally* `ffmpeg` and `fluidsynth` for encoding mp3 audio from Lilypond sources
   * *Optionally* `pdftoppm` from poppler-utils and `convert` from imagemagick